oils-for-unix/oils/doc/warts.md

 it isn't worth the breakage and complexity.
 All string literals exist in both command and expression mode, which is tricky to implement.

-### Function Sub Isn't Sllowed Double Quoted Strings
+### Function Sub Isn't Allowed in Double Quoted Strings

 You can do